ElliotHoggard/FinalYearProject/README.md

 **Installation instructions**

 To run the application head to the dist folder where an executable exe called 'Build.exe' is located, this can be downloaded and ran without any software requirements.

-*Please note the exe file lacks certain functionalities due to compatibility issues, it is recommended to download all software requirements and run within a Python environment.*
+However, please note the exe file lacks certain functionalities due to compatibility issues, it is recommended to download all software requirements and run within a Python environment.*

 **Main Menu**
 ![menu](https://user-images.githubusercontent.com/43520641/117599176-35e32000-b141-11eb-87f5-36abcfa914ee.PNG)